 When I talk about this with our school districts, we talk about how parents have changed, and the way they want to interact is really online, they want to make super simple and super fast.
 So I’d love to get your comments as parents out there, as maybe someone who has participated in a fundraiser: would you rather just give or buy the product?

-The Basha High School Air Force JROTC program recently launched a fundraiser that wasn’t on Snap-Raise, and this move likely added an additional $4,000 to their bank account that they would have otherwise lost.
-The JROTC program had used the Snap-Raise fundraising program in previous years, but after losing so much of the funds they raised from their parents and community members to the fees that were charged with SnapRaise, it was was time for a change.
+The Basha High School Air Force JROTC program in Chandler, AZ had used Snap-Raise in previous years, but they recently launched a fundraiser on another online fundraising platform, and this move likely added an additional $4,000 to their bank account that they would have otherwise lost.
+The change was a result of an all-to-oftenly asked question: is the “convenience” of Snap-Raise really worth its cost?
+After losing so much of the funds they raised from their parents and community members to the fees that were charged with Snap-Raise fundraising program, the JROTC program decided it was was time for a change.

-SnapRaise uses methods that come at a hefty cost of around 28% (with some people online reporting up to 50%) of the funds raised plus any student prizes.
-The primary fee essentially covers the cost and commission of letting an independent Snap-Raise representative collect and send emails to parent and community-members requesting donations for the fundraising.
+What percentage fee does Snap-Raise keep?
+Using Snap-Raise comes at a hefty percentage cost of around 28% of the funds raised plus any student prizes (with some people online reporting up to 50%).
+The primary fee essentially covers the cost and commission of letting an independent Snap-Raise representative collect and send emails to parent and community-members requesting donations for the fundraising (note that Snap-Raise does not publish a standard fee charged by their agents).
+These high precentage fees and costs are the most common Snap-Raise fundraiser complaints among online articles and forums.

-Fortunately, their school district has recently implemented a new platform that checked those boxes and would allow them to fundraise in a way that was both scalable and cheaper for their organization.
-Upon launching the campaign, the Basha JROTC set a goal of raising $10,000, which was very quickly surpassed and extended within just a couple weeks.
-By the end of their campaign that ran for about a month’s time, they had raised just shy of $18,000!
+Fortunately, their school district had recently implemented a new platform that checked those boxes and would allow them to fundraise in a way that was both scalable and cheaper for their organization.
+Upon launching the campaign, the Basha JROTC set a goal of raising $10,000, which was very quickly surpassed within just a couple weeks.
+They extended their goal to $15,000, and by the end of their campaign that ran for about a month’s time, they had raised just shy of $18,000!

 Livingtree’s goal is to provide the most comprehensive fundraising platform for K-12 districts by incorporating the best tools for K-12 organizations, teachers, coaches, and students to maximize their fundraising abilities.
 With unique campaign web-pages, built-in contact and donor management, email campaign creation, online leaderboards, automatic reconciliation, detailed reporting, and a multitude of fundraising options, Livingtree Give’s “do-it-yourself” model platform allows K-12 members to efficiently manage their own campaigns with low transaction fees through their exclusive education partnership with PayPal.